Who's Who in Public Radio

 CPB funding is important to all stations, with rural, minority and small stations relying on this funding source more heavily.
 Public broadcasting is one of the most effective public/private partnerships in America.
 Annual federal funding amounts to only $1.35 per American and local stations are able to leverage the grant to raise six times that amount from other sources.

 Learn more: CPB Main Page

-KGOU Radio is a non-commercial radio station owned and operated by the University of Oklahoma, designed to serve Oklahoma citizens in central Oklahoma.
-Over 65,000 listeners tune in each week to hear the range of programming from National Public Radio and other program producers, as well as an array of locally produced programs.
+KGOU Radio is a non-commercial radio station licensed to the University of Oklahoma and operated as a department of the University of Oklahoma Outreach.
+With its five full-power transmitters and four translators, KGOU serves residents of 32 counties in Oklahoma.
+About 90,000 listeners tune in each week in the Oklahoma City metro area to hear the range of programming from NPR and other program producers, as well as an array of locally produced programs.
 KGOU is a voting member of NPR and receives a yearly grant from the Corporation for Public Broadcasting.
-Information about the station’s finances can be found in the Key Information page.
+Information about the station’s finances can be found on the Key Information page.